'One of the greatest': New Zealand basketball legend Kenny McFadden dies

 American-Kiwi basketball legend Kenny McFadden has lost his battle with polycystic kidney disease.

-Well known as the mentor and manager of Kiwi basketballer Steven Adams, McFadden is a former professional basketball player and has been instrumental in developing and coaching New Zealand's young basketball players.
+Well known as the mentor and manager of Kiwi basketballer Steven Adams, McFadden, 61, was a former professional basketball player who became instrumental in developing and coaching New Zealand's young basketball players over the past 40 years.

 In 2017 it was revealed that McFadden has been battling the disease after he was rushed to hospital with acute respiratory failure.
 After "extreme medical intervention" he pulled through and was placed on dialysis.